AkrosAG/Akros-Marketplace/auth-service/README.md

 - Java 11 or higher
 - Maven 3.3 or higher
-- Docker (required to run preconfigured database)
+- Docker  4.3.2 or higher (required to run preconfigured database)

 ## Build and Test